InitiatDev/initiat-cli/README.md

 Our zero-knowledge architecture means we can't see your secrets, even if we wanted to.
 Everything is encrypted client-side before it ever reaches our servers.

 - Client-side encryption before transmission
-- Server cannot decrypt secrets or workspace keys
+- Server cannot decrypt secrets or project keys
 - Private keys stored in OS keychain (macOS Keychain, Windows Credential Manager, Linux Secret Service)
 - Forward secrecy - compromising one device doesn't affect others